 Falling Leaves Rough Ride

-"ARGUABLY STAFFORDSHIRE'S PREMIER GNARMAC CHALLENGE RIDE HELD ANNUALLY WHEN THE CLOCKS CHANGE"
+"ARGUABLY STAFFORDSHIRE'S PREMIER GNARMAC CHALLENGE RIDE HELD ANNUALLY IN OCTOBER"

 Prime Gnarmac in and around the Staffordshire Moorlands